openxpki/openxpki/doc/reference/developer/webui.rst

 ^^^^

 Rendered with fixed-with typo, unix linebreaks are converted to html linebreaks.

 defhash/deflist
 ^^^^^^^^^^^^^^^

 Outputs a key/value list (dl/dt/dd) - defhash expects a hash where keys are labels. deflist expects an array where each item is a hash with keys key and value.

 ullist
 ^^^^^^

 Array of values, each item becomes a <li> in the list, values are html-escaped.

 rawlist
 ^^^^^^^

 Like ullist but displays the items "as is" (can contain HTML markup)

 linklist
 ^^^^^^^^

 Array, where each item is a hash describing a link

+styled
+^^^^^^

+Expects a value in the format ``stylename:Text to display``.
+The part left of the colon is extracted and the text at the right is wrapped with span with style class "styled-``stylename``.
+Predefined stylenames are ``valid``, ``failed`` and ``attention``

 Customization
 =============